 Light and Shadow Composition

-The Light and Shadow technique is popular in the early days of photography also.
+The light and shadow technique has been popular since the early days of photography.

-Here, the light will be falling on the subjects of interest, and the other areas of the scene will be predominantly covered by shadows.
+Here, light falls on the subjects of interest, while other areas of the scene are predominantly covered in shadows.
 The light can be natural or artificial.

-In this image, the light is falling on the bird’s head, and I underexposed the photo by 2 stops to get such a result.
-So, the viewer’s eye is drawn to the head without any distractions.
+In this image, the light falls on the bird’s head, and I underexposed the photo by 2 stops to get such a result.
+Thus, drawing the viewer’s eye to the head without any distractions.

 24. Triangle Composition